KosTerekhin/Kos-burger-shop/README.md

 # Kos-burger-shop

-Order burger using React.js(context API) and Node.js API(express).
+Order burger web app build on React.js and Node.js.
 Interactive UI makes ordering process fun and easy, on every click you can see how the order changes

 ## Motivation for creating this project